-As its short title indicates, the purpose of Bill C-56 is to combat counterfeiting by amending the Copyright Act3 and the Trade-marks Act4 to strengthen the enforcement of the rights they protect.
+As its short title indicates, the purpose of Bill C-8 is to combat counterfeiting by amending the Copyright Act3 and the Trade-marks Act4 to strengthen the enforcement of the rights they protect.
 The amendments made by the bill enact new border enforcement measures and create new civil causes of action and criminal offences.
-More specifically, according to its summary, Bill C-56:
+More specifically, according to its summary, Bill C-8:

-- creates new civil causes of action with respect to activities that sustain sales of copies that infringe copyright and goods with counterfeited trademarks; - creates new criminal offences for trademark counterfeiting that are analogous to existing offences in the Copyright Act; - creates new criminal offences prohibiting the possession or export of products that infringe copyright or of counterfeit trademarked goods, packaging or labels; - enacts new border enforcement measures enabling customs officers to detain goods that they suspect infringe copyright or trademark rights and allowing the officers to share information relating to the detained goods with rights owners who have filed a request for assistance, in order to give the rights owners an opportunity to pursue a remedy in court; - exempts the importation and exportation of copies and goods by individuals for their personal use from the application of the border measures; and - adds the offences set out in the Copyright Act and the Trade-marks Act to the list of offences set out in the Criminal Code5 for the investigation of which police may seek judicial authorization to use electronic surveillance.
+- creates new civil causes of action with respect to activities that sustain sales of copies that infringe copyright and goods with counterfeited trade-marks; - creates new criminal offences for trade-mark counterfeiting that are analogous to existing offences in the Copyright Act; - creates new criminal offences prohibiting the possession or export of products that infringe copyright or of counterfeit trade-marked goods, packaging or labels; - enacts new border enforcement measures enabling customs officers to detain goods that they suspect infringe copyright or trade-mark rights and allowing the officers to share information relating to the detained goods with rights owners who have filed a request for assistance, in order to give the rights owners an opportunity to pursue a remedy in court;

+- exempts the importation and exportation of copies and goods by individuals for their personal use from the application of the border measures; and - adds the offences set out in the Copyright Act and the Trade-marks Act to the list of offences set out in the Criminal Code5 for the investigation of which police may seek judicial authorization to use electronic surveillance.

-Bill C-56 also amends the Trade-marks Act to, among other things, expand the scope of what can be registered as a trademark and to allow the Registrar of Trade-marks to correct errors that appear in the trademark register.
-Lastly, the bill streamlines and modernizes the trademark application and opposition process.
+Bill C-8 also amends the Trade-marks Act to, among other things, expand the scope of what can be registered as a trade-mark and to allow the Registrar of Trade-marks to correct errors that appear in the trade-mark register.
+Lastly, according to the bill's summary, it will streamline and modernize the trade-mark application and opposition process.